RP Photonics logo

 setup of Q-switched erbium fiber laser

 With various methods of active or passive Q switching, fiber lasers can be used for generating pulses with durations which are typically between tens and hundreds of nanoseconds (see e.g. Fig. 7).
-The pulse energy achievable can be several millijoules, in extreme cases tens of millijoules, and is essentially limited by the saturation energy (even for large mode area fibers) and by the damage threshold (the latter particularly for shorter pulses).
-As fiber lasers typically have relatively long resonators (particularly for high-power lasers based on double-clad fibers), the pulse durations tend to be longer than those of bulk lasers.
+The pulse energy achievable with large mode area fibers can be several millijoules, in extreme cases tens of millijoules, and is essentially limited by the saturation energy (even for large mode area fibers) and by the damage threshold (the latter particularly for shorter pulses).
+All-fiber setups (not containing any free-space optics) are quite limited in terms of the achievable pulse energy, as they can normally not be realized with large mode area fibers and effective Q switches.

 Mode-locked Fiber Lasers